darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 -----------------
 See photo

-See relationships and how to use the relationships

 Digital service standard (Govt) see photo

-Do it as a combination of implementation and future state
+Do it as a combination of implementation and future state.

 Content types